SolarLune/masterplan/readme.md

 from the MasterPlan source directory.
 It should generate a folder named `bin`, and populate it with a directory with a release build for your OS and architecture.

-To fetch the correct branch of Raylib-Go, use the following git (where you cloned your masterplan):
+To fetch the correct branch of Raylib-Go, use the following git command on the directory where you cloned MasterPlan's repo:

 ```
 > git clone --single-branch --branch ImgFormats https://github.com/SolarLune/raylib-go.git raylib-go-solarlune